microsoft/DirectXTK/Readme.txt

 <http://blogs.msdn.com/b/vcblog/archive/2012/11/23/using-the-windows-8-sdk-with-visual-studio-2010-configuring-multiple-projects.aspx>

 These components are designed to work without requiring any content from the DirectX SDK.
-For details, see "Where is the DirectX SDK"? <http://msdn.microsoft.com/en-us/library/ee663275.aspx>
+For details, see "Where is the DirectX SDK?" <http://msdn.microsoft.com/en-us/library/ee663275.aspx>.

 Inc\
     Public Header Files (in the DirectX C++ namespace):